5.24 Multiple testing

 The same issue arises in a regression where you have a categorical predictor with more than 2 levels.
 Although you can use an F-test to get an overall p-value for such a predictor (using car::Anova()), you may also want to know which pairs of levels are significantly different.
 This is called making post-hoc pairwise comparisons, or multiple comparisons.
 If you have a categorical predictor with \(L\) levels, there are \(L(L-1)/2\) possible pairwise comparisons.

 How do we solve these problems?
 By using a multiple testing adjustment.
 The simplest adjustment is the Bonferroni correction which divides \(\alpha\) by the number of tests.
-For example, if you have 3 tests, then you test each one at the .05/3 = .0167 level of significance.
+For example, if you have three tests, then you test each one at the .05/3 = .0167 level of significance.
 Equivalently, multiply each p-value by the number of tests to get an “adjusted p-value” which can be directly compared to .05.
 This results in an overall Type I error no greater than .05 and we express this by saying the multiple testing adjustment preserves a familywise Type I error rate of \(\alpha\) = .05.
-The term “familywise” indicates over the family of tests under consideration (in this case, three tests).
-The Bonferroni correction can be carried out easily in R using p.adust(, method = "bonferroni).
+The term “familywise” means “over the set of tests under consideration” (in this case, three tests).
+The Bonferroni correction can be carried out easily in R using p.adust(, method = "bonferroni").

-The Bonferroni correction, however, is overly conservative, and also assumes the tests are independent.
-It is often the case that the multiple tests are related to each other, in that if one predictor-outcome pair is associated then it is more likely that another is, as well.
+The Bonferroni correction, however, is overly conservative.
 There are more powerful alternatives available in p.adjust().
 The Hommel method (Hommel 1988) is more powerful and is valid when the tests are independent or when they are positively associated (Sarkar 1998; Sarkar and Chang 1997) (see ?p.adjust).
 While the Hommel method is effective with mildly correlated outcomes, in cases where tests are carried out on outcomes that are highly related to each other, it is recommended to use the more powerful (but more complicated to carry out) resampling-based stepdown MinP method (Blakesley et al. 2009; Westfall and Young 1993) (see, for example ?NPC::FWE).

 # Fit each model